chukwumaijem/udagram/Readme.md

 Students may use a JSON file for increasing the generic nature of the YAML code.
 For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".

 In YAML code, the `${EnvironmentName}` would be substituted with `UdacityProject` accordingly.

+### Future Notes

+- Unless ssl certificate is install, remember to use http.
+AWS opens https by default.